Canewdon: Medieval history

-The name Canewdon is thought to predate the Danish Canute the Great by about 400 years, but the area is claimed to be the site of an ancient camp used by King Canute during the Battle of Assandun nearby at Ashingdon in the course of his successful invasion of Essex in 1016.
+The name Canewdon is thought to predate the Danish King Canute by about 400 years, but the area is claimed to be the site of an ancient camp used by Canute during the Battle of Assandun nearby at Ashingdon, in the course of his successful invasion of Essex in 1016.
 Remains of Canute's camp are thought to be marked in the entrenchments between the village and the river.

-The name Canewdon is derived from the Saxon 'hill of Cana's people,' first documented in the Domesday Book of 1086 as Carenduna, at a time when there were 28 households.
+The name Canewdon is derived from the Old English 'hill of Cana's people,' first documented in the Domesday Book of 1086 as Carenduna, at a time when there were 28 households.
 Swein of Essex, son of Robert FitzWimarc, Sheriff of Essex between 1066 and 1086, was the principal landholder of the Rochford area.
 Canewdon Hall, a fortified mansion and the focus for the medieval settlement, was demolished in 1966.
 Canewdon Hall Close was built on the site.

 Modern history

 The local economy, based on coastal industries, agriculture and the brick industry, declined during the latter 19th century.

 The 19th-century population fluctuated accordingly: in 1801 the population was 569, rose to 723 in 1841, and declined to 495 in 1901.

-Agnes Frances Whitwell (nee Morley), originally from Canewdon, was killed in 1915 by a bomb dropped by a Zeppelin, which landed on her home at 120 North Road, Southend-on-Sea.
+Agnes Frances Whitwell (née Morley), originally from Canewdon, was killed in 1915 by a bomb dropped by a Zeppelin, which landed on her home at 120 North Road, Southend-on-Sea.

 Fearing war with Germany, in 1937 Royal Air Force (RAF) Canewdon was one of four radar sites established to test the use of Chain Home Transmission and Receiver radar sites around the coast to detect enemy aircraft and estimate their range.
 The final twenty sites were critical in the defence against German aircraft during the Second World War.
 Information from the Chain Home sites and observation posts were transmitted via underground telephone lines to a central plotting room for probable raid analysis and warning notification.

 The Canewdon Chain Home radar tower was relocated to nearby Great Baddow in 1956, where it can still be seen.
 Bunkers that protected it remain in Canewdon.

 The later part of the 20th century brought residential development, including the building of a model village in the 1960s in the southwest.
-The 2001 census reported 588 households and a population of 1477 people in Canewdon.
+The 2001 census reported 588 households and a population of 1,477 people in Canewdon.